Refried and other canned beans — healthy or not?

 Dear Confused by food,

 Although confusion about food is a very good reason to see a nutritionist, you don't have to wait until you have a question or for something to be wrong in order to see someone.
 A nutritionist can help with questions as basic as the one you posed about refried beans, or any other food fallacies or facts that make you curious.
 Nutritionists are trained to assess your everyday diet and eating patterns, work with you to make simple changes that would lead to healthier choices and lifestyle, and provide you with additional resources to help you make more informed decisions about eating.
-If you are a
+Check with your primary care provider for a referral.

 Now, let's re-hash the situation about refried beans.
 Even with the word fried in their name, refried beans can actually be incorporated into a healthy diet.
 These beans get a bad reputation because they are usually cooked with a lot of fat.
 Most of the saturated fats in the American diet come from animal fats, since 40 percent to 60 percent of these fats are made up of saturated fatty acids.
 Recent evidence suggests that saturated fatty acids that contain 12 to 16 carbons are the ones that raise serum cholesterol levels.
 These specific saturated fatty acids make up about 25 to 50 percent of animal fats.
 To find out if your side dish is "safe" when dining out, you can ask if the beans are made with lard or other hydrogenated vegetable oil (which also can contain significant amounts of the problem saturated fatty acids).
 Due to the increasing health consciousness of customers, many restaurants are now using regular vegetable oil to prepare refried beans.